Chip-firing and critical groups of signed graphs: Introduction

 \section{Introduction}

-Chip-firing is a single player game played on a connected graph $G$, where `chips' are placed on the vertices of $G$ and distributed to their neighbors via simple `firing' moves.
+Classical chip-firing is a single player game played on a connected graph $G$, where `chips' are placed on the vertices of $G$ and distributed to their neighbors via simple `firing' moves.
 The resulting discrete dynamical system has connections to many areas of algebra, combinatorics, and physics, and has recently found applications in divisor theory in algebraic geometry.
 We refer to the recent texts \cite{CorryPerk, Klivans} for an overview of the subject.

 In the version of chip-firing most relevant to us, a single vertex of $G$ is distinguished as the \emph{sink}, and a number of chips are placed on each nonsink vertex.
 This distribution of chips is represented by an integer vector $\vec{c} \in \mathbb{Z}^{n}$ called a \textit{(chip) configuration}.
 If a non-sink vertex has at least as many chips as its degree, it can fire, passing one chip to each of its neighbors.
-If no non-sink vertex can fire we say that the configuration is $\vec{c}$ is \emph{stable}.
-At this point the sink can fire, distributing a chip to each of its neighbors.
+If no non-sink vertex can fire we say that the configuration $\vec{c}$ is \emph{stable}.
 If $G$ is a connected graph then any initial configuration eventually stabilizes, as chips are eventually passed to the sink vertex.
+If we let $v_1, ..., v_{n}$ denote the nonsink vertices of $G$, we can describe the rules of chip-firing via $L_G$, the $n \times n$ \textit{reduced Laplacian} matrix of $G$.
+The result of firing a vertex $v_i$ on a chip configuration $\vec{c}$ is encoded by $\vec{c} - L\vec{e_i}$, where $\vec{e_i}$ is the $i$th standard basis vector.
+The matrix $L_G$ defines an equivalence relation on the set of vectors in ${\mathbb Z}^{n}$, where $\vec{c}$ and $\vec{d}$ are \emph{firing equivalent} if $\vec{c} - \vec{d}$ is contained in the image of $L_G$.
+This defines the \emph{critical group} of $G$, given by $\mathcal{K}(G) := {\mathbb Z}^n/\im L_G$.